How to Fix “Error: cannot decrypt” in Bitwarden?

 Bitwarden Error Cannot Decrypt

-1. Update the Bitwarden Browser Extension and Bitwarden Desktop App to the Latest Builds
+1. Update the Bitwarden Browser Extension and Bitwarden Desktop App to the Latest Version

-1. Launch the Chrome browser and click on the Extension icon.
+1. Open the Chrome browser and click on the Extensions icon.

 Open Manage Extensions in Chrome

-3. Then click on Update and once the Bitwarden (and other extensions) is updated, check if the decrypt error is cleared.
+3. Click Update.
+After Bitwarden (and all other extensions) update, check if the error is gone.

 Update the Chrome Extensions to the Latest Builds

-1. Open the Bitwarden Desktop app and expand its Help menu.
+1. Open the Bitwarden Desktop app and go to its Help menu.

 Check for Updates on the Bitwarden Desktop App